 Q: Do you take regular exercise and if so, what?

-A: I would train on average 11 times a week as well as playing soccer on a Saturday.
+A: I would train on average 11 times a week as well as maintain my waist through dance fitness class.
 During the week I do two sessions a day.
 In the morning I would do a strength and conditioning session with my coach, Stuart McKeating.
 I would follow this with an evening boxing session with my father, Jim McGivern, and club head coach, Danny Boyd.
 It’s a tough regime but, thanks to the support I get from sponsors like GLL Sport Foundation, I am able to train full time and compete at my best.

 Q: What is the worst illness you’ve had?